IamHarshPallav/hello-world/README.md

 Hello Humans!
-Harsh here, I am a hardware guy who is now interested in softwares ;‑) Both the worlds are linked, one can't survive without the other and so is me XD
+Harsh here, I am a hardware guy who is now interested in softwares ;‑) Both the worlds are linked, one can't survive without the other and so am I XD